codeforamerica/vita-min/doc/environments-and-deployment.md

 `git tag | sort -nr`

+To generate the next release number:

+`bin/reversion`

+To view a list of releases with their SHAs:

+`bin/show-tags`

 To tag a release:

 `git tag version-N.N.N`

+Once a release has been tagged, you'll want to push the tag to GitHub:

+`git push --tags`

+After this, the commit will begin processing (and deploying) in CircleCI.

 To issue a release from Github, use the same naming convention, but begin by clicking the 'releases' button on the main page.